AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 ## Styling your component

 When writing styles for your component, be sure to use the CSS variables from the [Auro Design Tokens](https://auro.alaskaair.com/getting-started/developers/design-tokens).
 The build pipeline is configured to create fallback properties for the final CSS output.

+Again, Auro Design Tokens are already installed in this custom element, you simply need to use them.

 #### Non-compliant